hgzimmerman/HLWNPA/README.md

 # Features
 * No arrays, structs, or objects. (coming soon?)
 * Nothing to limit reassignment.
 If you want to assign a number to a function name, there is nothing stopping you.
 * No meaningful parser error messages.
 If your syntax isn't 100% accurate, there is very little to indicate what you did wrong.
+Sometimes the program will parse, but may leave out a section of the AST without errors if syntax isn't exact.
 * A few runtime error messages.
-* No control flow.
-Conditional evaluation exists in the AST, but nothing parses it yet.
-(Coming soon?)
-* Uses reverse polish notation for expressions: `let value (* 4 6)` (less obtuse syntax incoming)
 * No early return from functions.
-This is ok because there are no control flow systems, but only the last expression in a function is returned.
-* No conditionals means no loops.
 * Type System.
-Its not implemented super well, nor would there be much of a use, given the lack of parser errors.
-Types only check at runtime.
+Runtime checking only.
+* Statements are delimited by `()`, because the language has no concept of order of operations.

 # Actual Features
-* Uuuuh, it has a REPL.
+* REPL.
+* Supports Functions, while loops, if statements, as well as the primative types: Number (signed 32), String, and Booleans.
+Support for Arrays and Objects may or may not arrive.
+* Assignment looks like: `let value := ( 4 * 6 )`
 * I guess this is a functional programming language, in that everything is pass by value, everything lives on what I guess I would call a stack, and all functions must return a value.
 Functions can't mutate any external state, so they must return anything that should be preserved.

 # Example Program
 ```
-let x 5
+let x := 5
 fn add_2_to_number( number: Number) -> Number {
-  (+ number 2)
+  ( number + 2 )
 }
 add_2_to_number(x)
 ```
 Returns: `Number(7)`

+# Note
+Needless to say, don't actually try to use this.